Cenote Aldea Zama: Tulum’s Secret Free Cenote

 - Open centotes: These cenotes look like small lakes or ponds because there are no rock formations covering them.

-- Semi-open cenotes: These look similar to open cenotes but have hidden underground caves, making them perfect for scuba divers.
+- Semi-open cenotes: These look similar to open cenotes partly covered.

 - Underground cenotes: These cenotes are underground caves that cannot be seen from land.